Reviewing Avnet (AVT) and Its Rivals

 Analyst Ratings

-This is a summary of recent ratings and price targets for Avnet and its rivals, as provided by MarketBeat.com.
+This is a breakdown of current recommendations for Avnet and its rivals, as provided by MarketBeat.

 |Sell Ratings